JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 # <a name="ClearMarkers"></a>ClearMarkers (CGpGraphicsPath)

-Adds the outline of a string to this path.
+Clears the markers from this path.

 ```
 FUNCTION ClearMarkers () AS GpStatus